itzpushan/todo/README.md

 ### Running Locally

 Change the .env file according to the local environment.
-Not needed if running using docker-compose.

 Don't foget to change DATABASE_URL db:5432 to localhost:5432 in .env after copying from .env.example to run locally